 Growing up on his family ranch outside of Ivanhoe, CA, Steve Paregien has farmed different citrus varieties his entire life.
 Over the decades he has learned to overcome battles with drought, pests, freezing temperatures- you name it.

-Steve talked to the nursery and other growers in the area that were growing this variety, and it seemed that the Australian-bred variety had higher than expected copper requirements.
-Even with that knowledge, Steve and other growers still saw lack of vigor and visual signs of deficiencies with small, stunted leaves, yellow leaves, die back of terminal growth- and Steve started to mark trees for replant.
+Steve talked to the nursery and other growers in the area that were growing this variety of citrus, and it seemed that the Australian-bred variety had higher than expected Copper requirements.
+Even with that knowledge, Steve and other growers still saw lack of vigor and visual signs of deficiencies with small, stunted leaves, yellow leaves, die back of terminal growth and Steve started to mark trees for replant.

 The final nutrient spray applied was:

 - 2 quarts of TECH-FLO Copocal 0-14-0, 7.5%Ca, 5%Cu